ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a brain tumor. Use the menu to see other pages.

 A modified linear accelerator is a machine that creates high-energy radiation by using electricity to form a stream of fast-moving subatomic particles.

 A gamma knife is another form of radiation therapy that concentrates highly focused beams of gamma radiation on the tumor.

 A cyber knife is a robotic device used in radiation therapy to guide radiation to the tumor, particularly in the brain, head, and neck regions.

 Fractionated stereotactic radiation therapy.
-Radiation therapy is delivered with stereotactic precision but divided into small daily doses called fractions and given over several weeks, in contrast to the 1-day radiosurgery.
+Radiation therapy is delivered with stereotactic precision but divided into small daily doses called fractions and given over several days or weeks, in contrast to the 1-day radiosurgery.
 This technique is used for tumors located close to sensitive structures, such as the optic nerves or brain stem.

 With these different techniques, doctors are trying to be more precise and reduce radiation exposure to the surrounding healthy brain tissue.
 Depending on the size and location of the tumor, the radiation oncologist may choose any of the above radiation techniques.
 In certain situations, a combination of multiple techniques may work best.